hossindev/TradeSystem/README.md

 # RyZz Trade Service (@ryzzgojo on discord)
 A secure, server-authoritative player-to-player trading system for Roblox, written in Luau.
 Real-time mirrored trade UI, item add/remove, double-ready countdown and safe inventory swap, with every critical decision validated on the 𝘀𝗲𝗿𝘃𝗲𝗿, never trusted from the client.

+## Notes
+- Demo/test remotes are clearly labeled
+- i have included a copy of the place to test it with a second player [More on that later](#usage)
+- Portfolio project built to demonstrate secure multiplayer architecture, RyZz Studio (@ryzzgojo on discord)

+## Features
+- Full flow: request → accept → add items → remove items → ready → 5s countdown → execute
+- Mirrored UI, each player sees their own offers on the 'You' side and the opponent's on the other side, updating live on both screens
+- Server-authoritative state, the client only requests changes, the server validates and broadcasts the result
+- Exploit-resistant core, no re-entry, no double execution, no forged execution
+- Duplicate-offer prevention, empty-trade guard, cancel/decline handling mid-countdown
+- Players locked out of starting a second trade while one is active
+- Item ownership re-validated against the saved inventory right before the swap
+- Clean separation between core logic, remote wiring and UI scripts
+## Why it's built this way
+This project is deliberately server-authoritative.
+In Roblox the client can never be trusted, exploiters can fire any RemoteEvent with any arguments.
+So every handler re-checks the real server-side state before acting:
+- acceptTrade verifies the player is part of the trade and flips only their own status
+- validateTrade locks the trade so it can't run twice, then runs a server-side 5-second countdown
+- executeTrade re-validates both offers against the players' real inventories, performs the swap saves both inventories, then clears the trade
+- The client never holds authority over items, timers, or execution, it only renders what the server sends

 ## 𝗛𝗼𝘄 𝘁𝗵𝗲 𝗳𝗹𝗼𝘄 𝘄𝗼𝗿𝗸𝘀

 1. 𝗦𝗲𝗻𝗱 𝗮 𝗿𝗲𝗾𝘂𝗲𝘀𝘁 — Player A picks Player B from the player list and sends a trade request.